WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/WaterAllocation/ReadME.md

 The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
 Please contact WaDE staff if unavailable or if you have any questions about the data.
 - North Dakota Allocation Data: https://drive.google.com/drive/folders/1eO5wEDHNppt62tqG-Mm98aCqZBEVu2fk?usp=sharing

 ## Summary of Data Prep
-The following text summarizes the process used by the WSWC staff to prepare and share NDSWC's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see *ND_Allocation Schema Mapping to WaDE.xlsx*.
-Several executable code files were used to extract the NDSWC's water rights data from the above mentioned input files.
-Each code file is numbered for order of operation.
-Some code files were built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
-The last code file *(AllocationAmounts_facts)* is dependent on the previous files.
-Those code files are as follows...
+The following text summarizes the process used by the WSWC staff to prepare and share NMOSE's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
+For a complete mapping outline, see *NDwr_Allocation Schema Mapping to WaDE.xlsx*.
+Several WaDE csv input files will be created in order to extract the NMOSE's water rights data from the above mentioned input.
+Each of these WaDE csv input files was created using the [Python](https://www.python.org/) native language, built and ran within [Jupyter Notebooks](https://jupyter.org/) environment.
+Those python files include the following...

-- 0_NDwr_PreProcessAllocationData.ipynb
-- 1_NDwr_Methods.py
-- 2_NDwr_Variables.py
-- 3_NDwr_Organizations.pys
-- 4_NDwr_WaterSources.py
-- 5_NDwr_Sites.py
-- 6_NDwr_AllocationsAmounts_facts.py
+- **1_NDwr_PreProcessAllocationData.ipynb**: used to pre-processes the native date into a WaDE format friendly format.
+All datatype conversions occur here.
+- **2_NDwr_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: methods.csv, variables.csv, organizations.csv, watersources.csv, sites.csv, waterallocations.csv, podsitetopousiterelationships.csv.
+- **3_NDwr_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.

 ***